 AccessLevel

-If not present in the AML SUC, the value of all fields is presumed to be FALSE.
-Only the fields of AccessLevelType that make sense for configuration are included in the AML attribute type.
+If not present in the AML Object, the value of all fields is unknown.
 OPC UA Servers may override some or all of the configured values

 UserAccessLevel